 Where I’ve Been Putting My Money

 When we’ve had fortune smiling upon us, and extra resources to invest (not very often – since paying off a mortgage and student debts takes years) it’s gone into real estate.
 In truth, those “extra resources” didn’t involve $30 grand lying around in a savings account.
-I used our home equity for down payments on our rentals and Airbnb condo for each purchase.
+I used our home equity for down payments on our rentals and Airbnb condos for each purchase.

 Nothing like putting the roof over your head on the line to make a quick buck, right?
 Well, it worked, dammit.